Human supremacy leads to moral exclusion of animals.

 One of the main problems with human supremacy is that it leads to moral exclusion of animals.
 Moral exclusion is the process of denying moral consideration and protection to certain groups or individuals based on arbitrary criteria, such as species membership.
 Moral exclusion allows people to ignore the suffering and interests of those who are excluded, and to rationalize their mistreatment as acceptable or necessary.

-According to a study published in the Journal of Social Issues, People who endorse stronger beliefs in human supremacy over animals tend to show less moral concern for animals in general, and especially for low-status animals, such as food animals (e.g., pigs and cows) and unappealing wild animals (e.g., frogs and bats).
+According to a study published in the Journal of Social Issues, People who endorse stronger beliefs in human supremacy over animals tend to show less moral concern for animals in general, and especially for low-status animals, such as farmed animals (e.g., pigs and cows) and unappealing wild animals (e.g., frogs and bats).
 These animals are often perceived as less worthy of respect and compassion than high-status animals, such as companion animals (e.g., dogs and cats) and appealing wild animals (e.g., dolphins and chimps).

 Veganism, Animal Rights, Animal Liberation: what do these terms mean and how are they related?